 The problem with this is Bitcoin gets the same tax treatment as any other investment and is subject to income and capital gains tax when traded, exchanged, or spent.
 Bitcoin payments are also taxed.

 If a marijuana dispensary receives multiple Bitcoin payments per day, the business costs increase quite rapidly and in a short period of time.
-This is why many dispensaries and online stores don’t typically offer cryptocurrency payment options.
+This is why many dispensaries and online CBD stores don’t typically offer cryptocurrency payment options.

 Are there any delta-8 companies accepting Bitcoin payments?

 Yes.
 There is one notable delta-8 THC company accepting Bitcoin.
 D8 Holdings, a leading delta-8 producer with offices in Hong Kong, announced it will start accepting Bitcoin, Ethereum, and Dogecoin payments.
 A free pack of delta-8-infused gummies will also be handed out to customers paying with these cryptocoins.

 According to the company’s press release, D8.co will begin integrating Bitpay later this year, all transactions will be settled in Dogecoin, and you’ll be able to trade them for delta-8 vape carts, disposables, and gummies as long as you’re above the age of 21.

 Yes.
 There are a few marijuana dispensaries accepting Bitcoin but they’re difficult to find.

 Most marijuana dispensaries in the US only accept cash or mobile app payments.
 Debit and credit card payment options do not exist, simply because the banking system is federally regulated, marijuana is federally illegal, and financial banking institutions could risk losing their license if they offer payment services to illegal companies.